numenta/nupic.research/projects/transformers/README.md

 </br>

 Model description:
 * bert_HF: reported by HuggingFace, see https://github.com/huggingface/transformers/tree/master/examples/text-classification.
-No inner loop of hyperparameter optmization for each finetuning task.
+No inner loop of hyperparameter optimization for each finetuning task.
 Pretrained for 1mi steps of batch size 256.
 * bert_paper: reported in BERT paper, see https://arxiv.org/abs/1810.04805.
 Hyperparameters for each task are chosen in a grid search with 18 different variations per task, and best results reported.
 Pretrained for 1mi steps of batch size 256.
 * bert_Nk: where N is the number of steps in pretraining.
 These refer to models trained by ourselves for less than or more than 1mi steps.
 They might be intermediate checkpoints of longer runs or a shorter run executed to completion.
 Batch size is 256 unless specified otherwise in the model name.
+No inner loop of hyperparameter optimization for each finetuning task, follow same finetuning hyperparameters defined by bert_HF.

 Known issues, to be investigated/fixed:
 * Currently we don't have results for mnli mismatched acc.